The Grave-Song

 Only in dance does Zarathustra know how to speak metaphors of the highest things, yet now his greatest metaphor remains unspoken within his limbs, his highest hope unexpressed and unredeemed.
 All the visions and consolations of his youth have died.

-He questions how he endured and overcame such wounds, pondering how his soul rose again from these graves.
+He then questions how he endured and overcame such wounds, pondering how his soul rose again from these graves.
 There exists within him something invulnerable and unburiable—a will that can shatter stones.
 This will, silent and unchanging through the years, continues its journey on his feet, steadfast and unassailable.

-Zarathustra hails his will as the destroyer of all graves, proclaiming that where there are graves, there are resurrections.
+Zarathustra hails his will as the destroyer of all graves, proclaiming that where there are graves, there are also resurrections.